squoilin/EnergyScope_open/MODEL_STATUS.md

 ### 2.4.
 PyOptInterface Model

 *   **Description**: An implementation of the Energyscope model using `pyoptinterface`, a high-performance Python modeling library.
-This version is built to be a direct, non-vectorized translation, similar to the initial `linopy` model but using a different backend.
+This version is built to be a direct, non-vectorized translation of the AMPL model.
 *   **Main Implementation File(s)**: `scripts/pyoptinterface_toy_model.py`, `scripts/pyoptinterface_core_model.py`, `scripts/pyoptinterface_full_model.py`.
 *   **How to Run**:
     *   **Toy Model**: